david-treblig/if-widget/README.md

 ```

 ## WordPress.org

-Head over to [plugin's page on WordPress.org](https://wordpress.org/plugins/if-widget/) for more info, reviews and support
+Head over to [plugin's page on WordPress.org](https://wordpress.org/plugins/if-widget/) for more info, reviews and support.